 To date our only revenue has consisted of collaboration and license revenue.
 We have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
-For the year ended December 31, 2020, we recognized approximately \$15.1 million of revenue, \$11.7 million of which was related to our collaboration with GBT and \$3.4 million of which was related to our target discovery collaboration with Incyte.
-For the years ended December 31, 2019 and 2018, we recognized revenue of \$2.0 million and \$2.1 million, respectively, all of which was attributable to our target discovery collaboration with Incyte.
+For the year ended December 31, 2021, we recognized \$23.5 million of revenue, \$19.4 million of which was related to our collaboration with GBT and \$4.1 million of which was related to our target discovery collaboration with Incyte.
+For the year ended December 31, 2020, we recognized \$15.1 million of revenue, \$11.7 million of which was related to our collaboration with